Joran577/mini_project/README.md

 Note that on line 4 is the cluster object (connection to the database) specified as 'cassandra'.

-On line 9 is where the json file containg data from the Tfl API is loaded.
+On line 9 is where the json file containing data from the Tfl API is loaded.

 Also, note that there are three GET methods relating to the Tfl API.
 The first method will retrieve the names of all the train lines.
-The second GET method will return thet type of mode the train line sed on the name parsed through the url.
+The second GET method will return the type of mode the train line sed on the name parsed through the URL.
 The third, returns the name of the train lines that run on the given mode type.

 Additionally there is a POST method to add a train line into the database, a PUT method to update existing information on the database, and a DELETE method that deletes a train line from the database completely.

-Finally, there is one more GET method which gets the speed of a mario kart racer from the cassandra database previously created, and returns it along with the name of the character.
+Finally, there is one more GET method which gets the speed of a mario kart racer from the Cassandra database previously created, and returns it along with the name of the character.
 Queries are carried out through the session object and is the same string you would enter in cqlsh.

 To continue, it is now time to build our image:
 ```